Elizabeth Warren 2020 presidential campaign: Campaign suspension

 On March 5, 2020, following disappointing results on Super Tuesday, Warren suspended her campaign.
-Warren said she was not ready to endorse any of the major candidates remaining, former Vice President Joe Biden or Sen. Bernie Sanders of Vermont.
+Warren did not immediately endorse either of the major candidates remaining, former vice president Joe Biden or U.S. senator Bernie Sanders of Vermont.

 Many political strategists theorized why Warren — once considered a front-runner — had struggled to win primary races.
 An analysis by FiveThirtyEight noted that the 2020 primaries were focused on "electability"; Warren faced unfavorable numbers in hypothetical head-to-head polls against Donald Trump, and Democratic party officials worried that her background as a Harvard Law professor and Massachusetts Senator would not connect with working-class voters in the Midwest.
 Democratic strategist Joe Trippi compared Warren's early rise to Howard Dean's 2004 campaign, saying that her popularity peaked too early in the race, allowing her to lose ground to other up-and-coming candidates.
 Political consultant James Carville noted Warren's inability to position herself as a true "progressive" candidate, citing her support for Medicare-for-all while still calling herself a "capitalist".
 At the same time, Warren's embrace of progressive policies turned off more moderate voters.
 Ahead of the Iowa caucuses, a Selzer & Company poll found that Warren was the favorite second choice for Pete Buttigieg voters, however, his campaign suspension and subsequent endorsement of Joe Biden swayed would-be moderate Warren voters to switch to Biden.

 Warren endorsed Biden after he became the presumptive nominee, following Sanders' campaign suspension and subsequent endorsement of Biden.